by Matt Slick

 Calvin was a lawyer who later became a Pastor in Geneva, Switzerland.
 He was married in 1539.

 Calvin produced many commentaries on various books of the Bible, but he is best known for his seminal work known as The Institutes of the Christian Religion, a marvelous work expounding Christian theology, which he published at the age of 26.

-The system of Calvinism adheres to a very high view of Scripture and seeks to derive its theological formulations based solely on God's Word.
-It focuses on God's sovereignty--stating that God is able and willing by virtue of His omniscience, omnipresence, and omnipotence to do whatever He desires with His creation.
-It also maintains that within the Bible are the following teachings: That God, by His sovereign grace, predestines people into salvation and that Jesus died only for those predestined and that God regenerates the individual to where he is then able to and wants to choose God and that it is impossible for those who are redeemed to lose their salvation.
+The system of Calvinism adheres to a very high view of scripture and seeks to derive its theological formulations based solely on God's word.
+It focuses on God's sovereignty--stating that God is able and willing by virtue of his omniscience, omnipresence, and omnipotence to do whatever He desires with His creation.
+It also maintains that within the Bible are the following teachings: That God, by His sovereign grace, predestines people into salvation; that Jesus died only for those predestined; that God regenerates the individual to where he is then able to and wants to choose God; and that it is impossible for those who are redeemed to lose their salvation.

 Basically, Calvinism is best known by an acronym: T.U.L.I.P.